Do you have a cap on any products?

 What are you doing to support the elderly, vulnerable and NHS workers?

 At the start of lockdown, when some products were in high demand and shops were busy, we dedicated an hour at the start of each day for our elderly and vulnerable customers to do their shopping.
 Now our shops are less busy, and we have implemented measures such as social distancing, protective screens and face coverings to keep customers as safe as they can be.
-However, we know that our elderly and vulnerable customers have really appreciated this dedicated shopping time, so from Friday 24 July 2020 the first shopping hour on Mondays, Wednesdays and Fridays will continue to be reserved for them.
+However, we know that our elderly and vulnerable customers have really appreciated this dedicated shopping time, so the first shopping hour on Mondays, Wednesdays and Fridays will continue to be reserved for them.

 After the first hour of trading on Mondays, Wednesdays and Fridays, and at all other times, we’re giving NHS staff and social care workers (carers) priority access to our shops and checkouts on production of suitable ID.
 This is to ensure they are able to get through as quickly and easily as possible.